mutable-learning/notes/pages/Graph Properties.md

 	- delivery routes
 - Vertices
 	- are the nodes or objects in a graph
+	- represent a person, place, thing
 - Edges
 	- connect vertices together with a line
 	- indicate a relationship between two vertices
-- Graphs can be
-	- undirected
+- Undirected
 	- edges have no direction between nodes
 	- travel along the edge can occur in either direction
-	- directed
+- Directed
 	- all edges have a direction indicating the start and end point
 	- each edge has an arrow to indicate the direction allowed
-- Edges can be
-	- unweighted
+- Unweighted
 	- no value is associated with the edge between two nodes
-	- weighted
+- Weighted
 	- edges have a weight value
 	- weights represent a value such as distance, cost, time, difficulty etc
+- Cyclic
+	- at least one ((6515425f-9d14-49ab-a511-9463c912283e)) exists in the graph
+- Acyclic
+	- no ((6515425f-9d14-49ab-a511-9463c912283e)) exists in the graph
+	- a [[Tree]] is always acyclic
 - Order
 	- is the number of vertices in a graph
 - Size